SirProxy/bash-searching/README.md

 ### Disclaimer
 Author assume no liability and are not responsible for any misuse or damage caused by this program.

 Searching is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.

 ### Credits
 Developer: sirProxy_ <joao@tavares.dev.br>